furqon3009/MDAN/README.md

 ## Contact
 For any issues/questions regarding the paper or reproducing the results, please contact me.
 Muhammad Tanzil Furqon
-School of Computer Science and Engineering (SCSE),
-University of South Australia (UniSA), Australia.
+STEM, University of South Australia (UniSA), Australia.
 Email: muhammad_tanzil.furqon{at}mymail.unisa.edu.au